 In this equation, there are two oxygen atoms on the LHS while there is only one oxygen atom on RHS.

-4. Balanced Chemical Equation: A chemical equation in which the number of atoms of each element on LHS and RHS is equal, is called balanced chemical equation.
+A chemical equation in which the number of atoms of each element on LHS and RHS is equal is called a balanced chemical equation.

 Example: Zn + H2SO4 → ZnSO4 + H2